DarwinNE/FidoCadJ/README.md

 not seem to be very much prone to support Java, if you experience some problems running FidoCadJ, please check you do have a Java runtime correctly installed on your Mac.
-This is particularly true if you are using the MacOSX Lion/Mountain Lion/Mavericks/etc operating system.
+This is particularly true if you are using the MacOSX Lion/Mountain Lion/Mavericks/etc. operating system.
 Normally, you will have to download the Java runtime in a few clicks.
-I tried my best, but the situation in 2007 was different from the actual one and Apple used to warmly welcome Java developers back then...
+I tried my best, but the situation in 2007 was different from the current one and Apple used to warmly welcome Java developers back then...

-For Android, we had to develop a completely new application: you should download and install the apk file containing it.
+For Android, we had to develop a completely new application: you should download and install the APK file containing it.
 Most devices complain loudly when you install a file which does not come from a store.
 Check carefully where you downloaded it: the ONLY official location where distribution files are put is on GitHub.